Archive for: computer crime

 October 21st, 2010, Tomasz Rychlicki

 A young man was charged with the removal of computer data in the form of virtual objects belonging to a specific game avatar.
 He acted to the detriment of another person, without authorization, with an Internet account in the Massively Multiplayer Online Role-Playing Game – Metin2.
 According to the indictment he obtained access (login, password) to someone else’s account using a keylogger software.
-The charges were based on provisions of Article 287 § 1 of the Criminal Code – CRC – (in Polish: Kodeks Karny) of 6 June 1997, Journal of Laws (Dziennik Ustaw) No 88, item 553, with subsequent amendments.
+The charges were based on the provisions of Article 287 § 1 of the Criminal Code – CRC – (in Polish: Kodeks Karny) of 6 June 1997, published in Journal of Laws (Dziennik Ustaw) No 88, item 553, with subsequent amendments.

 Article 287. § 1.
 Whoever, in order to gain material benefits, affects automatic processing or transmitting information, or changes or deletes record or introduces a new record on an electronic information carrier, without being authorised to do so,